 These discussions have not deterred Morocco from being the first African country to announce that it will contribute to rebuilding the Notre-Dame cathedral.

-“The Moroccan embassy in France has commissioned its ambassador, Chakib Benmoussa, to inform the Archbishop of Paris, Michel Aupetit, that Morocco’s King Mohammed VI will make a financial contribution to the reconstruction of Notre Dame Cathedral,” The Maghreb Timesreported this weekend.
+“The Morocco embassy in France has commissioned its ambassador, Chakib Benmoussa, to inform the Archbishop of Paris, Michel Aupetit, that Morocco’s King Mohammed VI will make a financial contribution to the reconstruction of Notre Dame Cathedral,” The Maghreb Timesreported this weekend.

-The Moroccan king has also expressed his condolences to the French authorities for the burning of the cathedral, which he described as a symbol of Paris, the history of France and an important site for millions of Christian worshippers, the report added.
+The Morocco king has also expressed his condolences to the French authorities for the burning of the cathedral, which he described as a symbol of Paris, the history of France and an important site for millions of Christian worshippers, the report added.

 In just 24 hours, a fund to restore the medieval Notre-Dame cathedral that was devastated by fire hit over $1 billion last Thursday, with donations still pouring in from around the world.